EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 + config.active_record.logger = ActiveSupport::Logger.new(File.join(Rails.root, 'log', 'activerecord.log'))
 ```

-Older Rails patched the standard library's `Logger` so that every logger responded to `#silence`.
-Rails 7.1 stopped doing that, and `activerecord-session_store` calls `#silence` on the Active Record logger when it looks up a session.
+The old app's session store gem, `activerecord-session_store` 1.0, quietly patched the standard library's `Logger` so that every logger responded to `#silence`.
+The fresh app resolved that gem to 2.x, which had dropped the patch, and the gem calls `#silence` on the Active Record logger when it looks up a session.
 The plain `Logger` configured in this app's development environment did not have the method, so every logged-in request 500'd until that one word changed.
+The break came from a gem's major version bump, not from Rails itself.
+A transplant moves every dependency at once, and this is what that looks like.
 The specs were not careless.
 They run in the test environment by design, and this line lives in a file they never load.
 Running the app surfaced it in seconds.

 The crashing totals were one argument, the explicit identity that `sum` used to supply implicitly: